Academic and Editorial Contributions

 Original Books

 A children’s book adapted from a traditional Maasai oral story.
 It preserves Indigenous storytelling traditions while supporting early literacy, cultural representation, and language learning through stories rooted in community knowledge.
-(Zabriskie, 2025)
+(Zabriskie & Mollel, 2025)

 A traditional Malagasy creation story, shared through oral tradition for generations.In this story, the sky and the earth work together to create people, giving them both body and life.
 It explains the relationship between land and sky, and why people belong to both.
-(Zabriskie, 2025)
+(Zabriskie & Saboaty, 2025)

 A children's picture book about belonging, community, and the value of different ways of learning, sensing, and understanding the world.
 Set in an African village shaped by Indigenous wisdom, the story follows a group of children who each experience life differently.
-(Zabriskie, 2026)
+(Zabriskie & Washington, 2026)

 Author and Research Lead